npezza93/pref/README.md

 > Simple preference handling for your electron application

-This is heavily inspired by [@sindresorhus](https://github.com/sindresorhus)'s [conf](https://github.com/sindresorhus/conf) and [electron-store](https://github.com/sindresorhus/electron-store) projects.
+This is heavily inspired by and an extension of [@sindresorhus](https://github.com/sindresorhus)'s [conf](https://github.com/sindresorhus/conf) and [electron-store](https://github.com/sindresorhus/electron-store) projects.
 Shout out to him for creating these spectacular packages.

 ## Install